WaveOfMotion/Motor-Managament-System-in-Codesys-Programming/README.md

 # Motor START/STOP Management System with selection

-This PLC-based logic of multiple motor start/stop is developped on function block FB_Motor defined variables :
+In short-introduction, this PLC-based logic of multiple motor start/stop is developped on function block FB_Motor defined variables :
-(..
-Since Methods are like Functions of function block, I used them more to not store everything inside programs or function blocks ..)

 1) Counts how many times motor has been started :
 ```iecst